-The management of the Bank is in charge of the General Manager assisted by a Managerial Committee made up by the Deputy General Managers.
+The management of the Bank is in charge of the General Manager assisted by a Managerial Committee composed of the Deputy General Managers and the Responsible officers of other Operational Units, which report directly to the General Management.

-The Board of Directors appoints the General Manager and Deputy General Managers proposed by the President.
-They are the immediate advisors of the President, Vice President and Directors, and in such capacity, they attend the meetings of the Board of Directors.
-The General Manager is responsible for the enforcement of the rules, regulations and resolutions adopted by the Board of Directors, and may issue any internal regulations necessary to that end (Charter Art.
-19° and 20°).
+The Board of Directors appoints the General Manager, the Deputy General Managers and the Departmental Managers proposed by the President.
+They are the immediate advisors of the President, Vice President and Directors and, in such capacity, they attend the meetings of the Board of Directors, where applicable.
+The General Manager is responsible for the enforcement of the rules, regulations and resolutions adopted by the Board of Directors, and may issue any internal regulations necessary to that end (Charter Arts.
+15°, 19° and 20°).